gabrielbazan/lycheepy/README.md

 <development_view.png>
 LycheePy components diagram.

-On this view, we are able to see 13 components, being 5 of them Gateways.
+On this view, we are able to distinguish 13 components, being 5 of them Gateways.
 The LycheePy development components are:

 * **WPS**: An implementation of the OGC WPS standard, which exposes the _WPS I_ interface, through which is able to able to retrieve discovery and execution requests of processes